xavitrigo/fxstreet-interview-francesc-xavier/README.md

 1. Fix current errors in the API
 3. Implement Statistics controller following Clean Clode practices
 4. Create a Job that notifies 5 minutes before a game starts incorrect alignments
-5. The other controllers (Manager, Match, Player, Referee) are not well implemented, comment in the email you have to send.
-What are the things you would improve
+5. The other controllers (Manager, Match, Player, Referee) are not well implemented.
+What are the things you would improve?
+Provide that information in comments with //TODO:
 6. Create the frontend with a List of statistics (no Razor allowed, no new endpoints allowed)

 ## Instructions